nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

   Use case ends.

-**Use case: Edit a person information**
+**Use case: Edit a client's information**

 **MSS**
-1. User specify which person to be edited
+1. User specify which client to be edited
 2. User inputs the values to be edited
-3. AddressBook edits the value
+3. CinnamonBun edits the value

    Use case ends.

 **Extensions**

 * 1a.
-No person index specified
+No client index specified
     * 1a1.
-AddressBook shows an error message.
+CinnamonBun shows an error message.

       Use case resumes at step 1.

 * 2a.
 No fields are provided
     * 2a1.
-AddressBook shows an error message.
+CinnamonBun shows an error message.

       Use case resumes at step 2.
 * 2b.
 Some fields are inputed wrongly
     * 2b1.
-AddressBook shows the appropriate error message.
+CinnamonBun shows the appropriate error message.

       Use case resumes at step 2.

 * 2c.
-Value edited is email and there is already an existing email by another person in the addressBook
+Value edited is email and there is already an existing email by another client in CinnamonBun
     * 2c1.
-AddressBook shows an error message.
+CinnamonBun shows an error message.

       Use case resumes at step 2.